neilhwatson/www.watson-wilson.ca/blog/2013/10/31/opennms-the-open-source-enterprise-monitoring-solution-youve-never-heard-of/index.markdown

   * I'm not a fan Java.
 I've been disappointed by many Java applications over the years, but I had no such disappointment with OpenNMS.
 The installation process is easy.
-One problem I did encounter, with no solution yet, is that OpenNMS does not start a boot, no matter what I tried.
+One problem I did encounter, with no solution yet, is that OpenNMS does not start at boot, no matter what I tried.
 I resorted to having CFEngine promise to keep it running.

   * Editing XML files sucks.
-XML was not made for people to ready continuously.
+XML was not made for people to read continuously.

   * Merging XML files for upgrades sucks more.
 When I upgraded OpenNMS